To help your consultation run as smoothly as possible, we have put together a checklist for our patients.

 *Family membership covers 2 adults and 2 dependent children.
 Additional children can be added for £50 a month each.

-We hope to have answered most of your questions here but please get in touch if there is anything you would like to know about our private London GP clinic in Harley Street.
+We hope to have answered most of your questions here but please get in touch if there is anything you would like to know about our private London GP clinic in Marylebone.

 Like all doctors licensed to practise in the UK, Dr Tickle is bound by the GMC Duties of a Doctor.
 Everything you discuss with your doctor is confidential and cannot be shared with anyone else without your permission.
 There are a couple of notable exceptions, such as when a child might come to harm or when terrorism or other serious crimes are threatened.
 If you are also registered to an NHS General Practitioner then it is probably safer to keep them informed of any significant changes in your health and medications but this can be discussed with Dr Tickle at your appointment if it causes you concerns.